calicoday/ruby-tree-sitter-ffi/Readme.md

 # ruby-tree-sitter-ffi

-This is one of those accidental projects.
-I didn't mean to build it,  I just wanted to have try at several of the various technical aspects it would involve.
-I kept getting stuck but never quite decisively enough for me to give up.
-So here we are.

 This gem provides bindings for the tree-sitter runtime library, `libtree-sitter`.
 You must also have at least one language parser to do anything, so I've made a separate repo, [ruby-tree-sitter-ffi-lang](https://github.com/calicoday/ruby-tree-sitter-ffi-lang),